 - Use key words to help audience focus; avoid complete sentences. - Limit the amount of text on a slide.
 A good guide is no more than eight words per line, eight lines per page. - When applicable, use graphics such as flow charts, tables, or diagrams to replace lengthy text.

 Font Type

-- Use Arial in bold.
+- Use sans serif fonts such as Arial, Helvetica, or Tahoma in bold.

 - Avoid narrow fonts and italics.

 - Avoid all CAPS.

 - Avoid using word art.

 Font Size